-Annie Rasquin, LISW, IMH-E has been working in public service in Santa Fe and rural New Mexico for close to two decades.
+Annie Rasquin, LISW has been working in public service in Santa Fe and rural New Mexico for over two decades.
 She began her career in emergency medicine as a Paramedic Firefighter with the City of Santa Fe.
-Trained as a Social Worker and Infant Mental Health Therapist, Annie has worked for the past decade in early intervention and behavioral health specializing with trauma impacted children and families.
+Trained as a Social Worker and Infant Mental Health Therapist, Annie has worked for the past fifteen years in early intervention and behavioral health specializing with trauma impacted children and families.

-Annie resides in Santa Fe with her family, two dogs and three chickens and explores the wilderness of New Mexico, rock climbs, practices her French and gardens in her leisure.
+Annie resides in Santa Fe with her family, dog and chickens and explores the wilderness of New Mexico, rock climbs, practices her French and gardens in her leisure.

-Annie is committed to serving at risk families in Northern New Mexico through advocacy and community partnership.
+Annie is committed to serving families in Northern New Mexico through advocacy and community partnership.

 Michele Harwood joins CASA First Judicial District with a strong background in child advocacy and early childhood development.
 She was first introduced to the foster care system when she became a CASA volunteer in 2002, advocating for children in Santa Fe and Rio Arriba counties.
 During this experience, she witnessed the special needs of children in foster care, including emotional and developmental challenges.
 This realization shifted her focus to delivering developmental guidance to infants and toddlers with delays.
 Michele has a BS degree in elementary education and has completed 27 graduate hours in special education.
 She was an early intervention developmental specialist and family service coordinator for 12 years which allowed her to foster extensive community relationships in the medical, education, and social service areas.
 Michele mentored new staff, participated with teams to promote children and their development, evaluated infants developmentally and attended extensive trainings on the effects of trauma on children and their development.
 Additionally, she worked with CYFD on CAPTA (Child Abuse Prevention Treatment Act) referrals, was part of a state team that developed outcome measures for children in New Mexico, and worked with families receiving Child Protective Services In-Home services.